Biosecurity New Zealand Forum 2018

 Exploring different approaches to biosecurity

-This year's forum theme is 'Biosecurity: Partnering to Protect'.
-We'll explore the many different approaches to and motivations for biosecurity.
+The 2018 forum theme was 'Biosecurity: Partnering to Protect'.
+We explored the many different approaches to and motivations for biosecurity.

 - the relationship between biosecurity and biodiversity